raw-labs/raw-database-virtualization-api/README.md

 **Description:**

-This SQL query retrieves generic information about warehouses from the simulated Inventory Management System.
+This SQL query retrieves generic information about warehouses from the `inventory` database.
 It supports an optional `warehouse_id` parameter to filter the results.

 **SQL Query:**